Bus depots of MTA Regional Bus Operations: Manhattanville Depot

 The Manhattanville Depot, formerly the 132nd Street Depot, is a three-story structure located in the block bounded by Broadway, Riverside Drive, and 132nd and 133rd Streets in Manhattanville, Manhattan.
 The depot holds 192 buses, with storage space on the second and third floors.
 The original site on 132nd Street and Broadway was a streetcar barn built in 1918 for the Fifth Avenue Coach Company, which later used it for buses.
 The facility was taken over by the MaBSTOA subsidiary of the Transit Authority in March 1962.
 It served as the headquarters for the MaBSTOA.
 The original depot was demolished in the late 1980s, and a new depot was erected opening on November 8, 1992, replacing the old 54th Street Depot (also a former Fifth Avenue Coach facility) which closed the same day.
 In September 1998, the depot operated a pilot fleet of 10 Orion VI hybrid electric buses.
 Also that year, it was planned to convert the depot into a compressed natural gas (CNG) facility due to community complaints, but the plan was scrapped due to the high cost of converting such a large facility.
-Since 2010, Manhattanville Depot is one of the greenest bus depots in the city because it uses only Hybrid Electric Buses.
+Since 2010, Manhattanville Depot is one of the greenest bus depots in the city because it uses only Hybrid Electric Buses (excluding the M66 assignment in 2023).
 During rush hours, some of their buses are loaned to MaBSTOA’s Bronx depots.